MrGibbage/fll-pybricks-vscode-tutorial/configure-pybricks-vscode.md

 ```
 </p></details>

-The first section, "files.exclude", define the list of files and folders that I don't want visible in the VS Code file panel.
+The first section, "files.exclude", defines the list of files and folders that I don't want visible in the VS Code file panel.
 There is a good [help page here](https://code.visualstudio.com/docs/editor/codebasics#_advanced-search-options) on the patterns for file matching.
 As you can probably tell, the first few entries in our settings are for folders, and the last few entries are for some specific files that we don't want visible to everyone.

 By the way, this ONLY hides the files/folders in the VS Code interface.
 Anyone can still open the windows explorer and see/edit these files.
 What's more, all files in the repo will be pushed to GitHub **UNLESS** you include them in your .gitignore file.
 These are two very different things.

+I choose to hide our master_program.py and base_robot.py files because most of the kids will not need to edit it.
+The more advanced kids that help out with writing the base_robot.py file, and the master_program.py file will know that they can always type ctrl-o and browse to the files they need.

 ### Simplifying GitHub pushes
 One other thing that we did was to save one extra button click for GitHub pushes.
 The default is to prepare a git commit, add a commit message, and then commit the commit (yes, it is a verb and a noun).
 Afterwards, to get the commit into the GitHub repo, you have to do a push (sync).
 The setting above `"git.postCommitCommand": "sync"` saves that last button click and automatically syncs every time they do a git commit.
-Not  ahuge deal, but still nice.
+Not a huge deal, but still nice.

 You can see a couple of the other settings we have configured in our settings.json file.
 I won't go into them here.